DUE TO HIGH DEMAND, THIS TEA IS SOLD OUT.

 — Celebration is felt in the scent and taste of tangerines.
 If you want the pu-erh to be filled with a sense of celebration, we have to dig the pulp out of the tangerine, dry the peel, and fill it up with tea.
 That way it can become filled with the pleasant aroma and healthy qualities of the citrus.
 And so, that was what they did.

-This unusual tea is made of ripe pu-erh tea leaves with chenpi – the Chinese term for dried peel of an orange or a tangerine.
-Chenpi is often used in traditional Chinese medicine, believed to be good for digestion.
+This unusual "Golden Horse" Ripe Chen Pi Pu-erh 8685 tea from Menghai County is made of ripe pu-erh tea leaves with Chen Pi (陈皮) – the Chinese term for the dried peel of an orange or a tangerine.

-In order to make this tea, the pulp of a tangerine was dug out and the empty space was then filled with leaves of ripe pu-erh.
-By combining the characteristics of these two different plants, the tea maker created a rich and unique flavor.
-To control the citrus notes in your tea, we recommend you to experiment with the amount of chenpi pieces in the teapot.
+By combining the characteristics of these two different plants, the tea maker creates a rich and unique flavor.
+The invigorating citrus notes blend with pu-erh's mild earthiness and sweetness.
+The layered yet balanced taste balances the mood and brings a peaceful, grounding feeling.
+The clear, intense red-orange tea liquor exudes a delicate yet refreshing fragrance.
+To control the citrus notes in your tea, we recommend you experiment with the amount of Chen Pi pieces in the teapot.